llvm/llvm-project/llvm/docs/LangRef.rst

 Syntax:
 """""""

 This is an overloaded intrinsic.
-Support for specific vector types is target dependent.

 ::